LincolnTechOpenSource/lincoln-gps/README.md

 own office layout and directory are located in [`src/office`](src/office).
 By editing these files you can customize and adapt the application to suite your personal office needs.

+### `constants.js`

+Here is where you should define the Node Types, Departments, Titles, Filters, and URLs for the graph and locations json files.

+* `NODE_TYPES`: enumerations for the possible nodes in the graph, 0 should always be `ERR`
+* `DEPARTMENTS`: list of employee and utility (non-employee) departments in the office.
+Each department should have a **depCode** and **name**.
+A department's `depCode` is the name of the CSS class associated with it.
+Department's listed under `UTILITIES` will not show on the Directory page
+* `TITLES`: list of titles for employees.
+Each title should have a **titleCode** and **name**
+* `FILTERS`: list of classes by which you can filter the office map.
+Each filter should have a **dispName** and boolean **disp**.
+The filter's key is the name of the CSS class it should filter out of the map (e.g., `desk`)
+* `GRAPH_URL`: url to the location of the json file that initializes the graph
+* `LOC_URL`: url to the location of the json file (or api) that serves as the location database

 ### `map.svg`

+The SVG Map of the office layout.
+This should follow the structure described in [SVG Map Structure](#SVG-Map-Structure).
+Additionally, it should have these properties:

+* Element that corresponds to a node in the graph should have the class `loc`
+* Element that corresponds to a walkable path should have the class `path`
+* Each element should have `id` equal to the id of its corresponding node in the graph
+* Elements should also have any classes that correspond to its node type (from `NODE_TYPES`), department (from `DEPARTMENTS`) or its filters (from `FILTERS`)
+* If an element corresponds to two locations, set its `id` to the main location (the one that should display when clicked on the map) and add a `data-id` attribute with all other ids. e.g. `id="237" data-id="237 327

 ## Ideas to Contribute